+UNITED STATES OF AMERICA

+BEFORE THE

+FEDERAL ENERGY REGULATORY COMMISSION

 Revised Public Utility Filing Requirements ) Docket No. RM01-8-000

 COMMENTS OF THE

 ELECTRIC POWER SUPPLY ASSOCIATION

 On July 26, 2001, the Federal Energy Regulatory Commission (FERC or the Commission) issued a Notice of Proposed Rulemaking (NOPR) proposing that each public utility under the Federal Power Act (FPA) no longer file short-term or long-term service agreements for market-based sales of electric energy; service agreements for those generally applicable services for which the public utility has a standard form of agreement under its tariff; and Quarterly Transaction Reports summarizing its short-term sales and purchases of power at market-based rates.
 In lieu of the above listed filings, each public utility would file electronically with the Commission and post on its web site an Index of Customers that contains a summary of the contractual terms and conditions in its service agreements for all jurisdictional services and transaction information for its short-term and long-term market-based power sales and cost-based power sales during the most recent calendar quarter.